 Consequently, a diabetic's body takes longer to heal from bruises, infections, and other health problems due to cell/tissue damage.
 And, because it takes longer to heal, it makes the diabetic more susceptible to other complications.

-As a result, it is imperative to not only lower and stabilize blood glucose levels but strengthen and boost the immune system so that it can help in the cell repair and healing processes.
+As a result, it is imperative to not only lower and stabilize blood glucose levels but strengthen and balance the immune system so that it can help in the cell repair and healing processes.

 Why is this two-fold strategy so important?
 Because if you only focus on lowering blood glucose levels, the body's overall health will still continue to deteriorate and the diabetes will continue to progress.